This started as music.

 That’s when she moves.

 The red catches first, bright enough to cut through the dim light, deliberate enough to draw the eye before the rest of her comes into view.
-Her hair carries its own presence, not fighting the Lair but refusing to disappear into it.
+Delilah’s hair carries its own presence, holding its place against the pull of the Lair instead of disappearing into it.

 The rest of her resolves out of that color, black leather fitted close, boots landing with certainty, each step placed without hesitation.

-She moves like the Lair already knows her, like it has made room for her before, and she doesn’t look at the stage because she doesn’t need to.
+She moves like the Lair already knows her, like it’s made room for her before, and she doesn’t look at the stage because she doesn’t need to.

-She comes to a stop near Johnny, close enough that he can feel the change in the air around her, not touching, but unmistakably present.
+She comes to a stop near Johnny, close enough that he can feel the change in the atmosphere around her, not touching, but unmistakably present.

 Her attention lands on him with precision, not curiosity but assessment.

-He meets it once, briefly, without holding, without avoiding, acknowledging her without offering anything more.
+He meets it once, briefly, without lingering, without avoiding, acknowledging her without offering anything more.

 Her smile forms, slight and controlled, not warm, not kind, but interested.